 Part of becoming more resilient is being aware of the physical risks of climate change, like flooding, sea level rise and overheating.
 As the climate becomes hotter and wetter, we need to be sure our assets still deliver the same quality of experience to our customers.
 At present the percentage of our portfolio at high risk of extreme weather in the lead up to 2030 is 1.1% when measured by value.
 As climate change will gradually increase the level of risk over time, it’s important we continually reassess the risks.

 We continue evolving our strategy to address climate-related risks and opportunities.
-As part of our approach to manage transition risks, in November 2019 we announced our commitment to becoming a net zero carbon business by 2030.
-We increased the ambition level of our science-based target, aligning it with a 1.5°C scenario.
+As part of our approach to manage transition risks, in November 2019 we announced our commitment to transition to net zero carbon.
+We also increased the ambition level of our science-based target, aligning it with a 1.5°C scenario.
 In addition to reducing our operational emissions, by improving the energy efficiency of our assets, we’re looking to increase investments in renewables, such as corporate PPAs, managing the future risk of higher energy costs.
 We’re also implementing an internal shadow carbon price, anticipating a potential carbon price in the future, to inform our decision-making process.
 Furthermore, we’re reducing carbon emissions across our construction activities by setting embodied carbon intensity and reduction targets for each of our developments.
 Finally, we’ll offset any remaining carbon emissions through carefully selected projects which actively take carbon out of the atmosphere.

 We mitigate climate risks through physical measures, insurance and business continuity planning.
 At present, the level of residual risk to our assets is low up to 2030.
 In our development pipeline, we’re designing and constructing high-quality buildings and spaces capable of delivering operational resilience over their lifetime, considering how the UK’s climate will change in the coming decades.
 We’re confident our focus on energy transition and mitigating physical risks means our business will continue to be resilient to the impact of climate change.